 - The importance of inventory forecasting

-- Inventory forecasting methods
+- Inventory forecasting methods and models

 - Quantitative forecasting

 - Which demand forecasting model is best?

 - Long and short-term inventory forecasting models